bucket1582/CoinFlipCheatersModels/README.md

 We can calculate $P(\text{The next coin is tail})$ as $1 - P(\text{The next coin is head})$.

-## Biased Model
+## Fanatic Model
-The biased model is similar to the elastic model, except that it considers the 'current' label.
+The fanatic model is similar to the elastic model, except that it considers the 'current' label.
 As mentioned above, the coin can be labeled by using $fairness$.
 Because we have the number of flips and the number of heads, we can pre-label the coin as fair or cheat.
 We can use the pre-label to calculate the expected reward, instead of using the law of total probability.
 In formula,

 $$ P(\text{The next coin is head}) = \begin{cases}
 p_{fair} \ \ \ \ \ \text{if } fairness > 0.5 \text{ for } n, x \\
 p_{cheat} \ \ \ \ \ \text{o.w.}
 \end{cases} $$

+This model strongly depends on the posterior observation data, not considering the prior probability.

-## Sincere Biased Model
+## Sincere Fanatic Model
-Same as biased model, but it flips at least 5 times.
+Same as fanatic model, but it flips at least 5 times.
 The number 5 was set emprically.

-## Dealyed Biased Model
+## Calm Fanatic Model
-Same as biased model, but it keep testing if the expected reward decreased for only once.
+Same as fanatic model, but it keep testing if the expected reward decreased for only once.

 ## Model Result (After 10000 simulations)
 ![model result](model_test_result.PNG)